davoodharun/terragrunt-scaffolder/README.md

 ## CLI Commands

 ```
-tgs init                  # Initialize a new project with tgs.yaml, main.yaml, and ignore files (.gitignore, .terraformignore, .terragruntignore)
+tgs init                  # Initialize a new project with tgs.yaml and main.yaml in .tgs directory
 tgs create stack [name]   # Create a new stack configuration in .tgs/stacks directory
 tgs list                  # List available stacks in .tgs/stacks directory
 tgs generate              # Generate Terragrunt configuration based on tgs.yaml and main.yaml